aridjayarecipes/cutesrecipes.web.app/content/post/2269-recipe-of-award-winning-pumpkin-bars.md

 1. Blend the first 7 ingredients together on medium speed in a mixer
 1. Pour into greased 11×15 inch pan
 1. Bake for 35 minutes
-1. While that is cooling, blend the softened butter & cream cheese together
+1. While that is cooling, blend the softened butter &amp; cream cheese together
-1. Add the milk & vanilla
+1. Add the milk &amp; vanilla
 1. Blend that in til smooth
-1. Add powdered sugar on low speed, be careful it don't blow up on you...poof!
+1. Add powdered sugar on low speed, be careful it don&#39;t blow up on you...poof!
 Lol
 1. Now once moistened, speed it up to a medium speed until smooth.
 1. Spread onto pumpkin bars
-1. Chill 'til serving time
+1. Chill &#39;til serving time